 - Go to Mail flow > Remote domains > Add a remote domain – a new remote domain wizard will launch.

 - In the first wizard’s step, name your domain the way you want.
 In the Remote domain textbox, enter your organization’s email domain, e.g. example.com (if your email looks something like this: [email protected]).
-You need to be very accurate, as the textbox is also case-sensitive.
+You need to be very accurate, as the textbox is case-sensitive.

 - Click Next several times to go to the Text and character set step.
 Under the Use rich-text format section, select Always, as shown below.